 One question that many taxpayers want to know is can they change their filing status from married filing jointly to married filing separately when filing an amendment.
 This is a question that might arise for financial reasons but it is not permitted.
 You can’t change that part of your filed return.
 Another bit of information that is helpful in understanding the fee structure.
 Filing late is an option but not one that is free.
 The late filing penalty, which applies if you are amending your tax return, is 5% of the additional taxes owed for each month that the payment is late.

 The maximum penalty is 25%.
 If you are filing more than 60 days past the due date then the minimum penalty is $205 or 100% of the unpaid tax.
 So if you owed an extra $100 and filed 3 months late then you owe the additional $100 plus a penalty of $100 for a total of $200.
-The moral of this is to file an amendment as soon as you discover that you made a mistake.
+The moral of this is to file an amendment as soon as you discover that you made a mistake, like getting no job title loans.
 Your mistake will not go away but the longer that you wait to correct it the more it will cost you.

 Reasons to Amend or Not to Amend